 How long does it take to complete the tour?

-It takes about an hour to finish the walk along the High Line, although it will take you a little longer if you stop to take pictures, enjoy the views, have a snack or rest on one of the benches or loungers.
+It takes about an hour to complete the High Line Park tour, although it will take a little longer if you stop to take pictures, enjoy the views, have a snack or rest on one of the benches or loungers.

-The history of High Line Park dates back to the decade of the 30s of the twentieth century, when the West Side of the city ran freight trains that supplied meat to New York.
-Some time later, when the highway began to be used to transport goods, the tracks fell into disuse and began to sprout weeds on them, giving them a neglected appearance.
+The history of High Line Park dates back to the 1930s, when the West Side of the city used to run freight trains that supplied New York with meat.
+Some time later, when the highway began to be used to transport goods, the tracks fell into disuse and weeds began to sprout on them, giving them a neglected appearance.

 It was finally decided to restore the tracks and transform them into an elevated urban garden, the first section of which opened in 2009.
 In 2011 and 2014 the second and third respectively opened and The Spur, the latest addition, came in June 2019.